metabase/metabase/docs/questions/query-builder/expressions/now.md

 | Boolean                 | ❌                   |
 | JSON                    | ❌                   |

-`now` returns a `timestamp with time zone` if time zones are supported by your database, otherwise `now` will return a `timestamp without time zone`.
-For more info about timestamp data types in Metabase, see [Timezones](../../../configuring-metabase/timezones.md#data-types).
+`now` returns a `timestamp with time zone` if time zones are supported by your database, otherwise `now` returns a `timestamp without time zone`.

+For more info about the way these data types behave in Metabase, see [Timezones](../../../configuring-metabase/timezones.md#data-types).

 ## Limitations